pabardina/blog-hugo/site/content/post/airflow-local-env.md

 #### Airflow variables and connections

 If you are aware of Airflow, you know there are variables and connections.
 In our integration and production environments, we are using the excellent [helm chart](https://github.com/helm/charts/tree/master/stable/airflow).
 It handles very well the import of Airflow' secrets.
-So the goal was to find a way to use the same file structure in all enviroments.
+So the goal was to find a way to use the same file structure in all environments.
 But when we develop locally we use Docker, so we did not have a way to easily manage our Airflow' secrets.
 Thus, to avoid having multiple kinds of sensitive files, I made a script to have the same feature as the helm chart.
 It imports the secrets to our local Airflow.

 An example of our local secret file before encryption: